The Best Toddler Car Seats That Are Reliably Safe

 - It’s on the heavier side at just over 27 pounds

 Any car seat expert will tell you that kids should remain rear-facing for as long as possible—and the Graco Extend2Fit makes that possible with a rear-facing weight limit of up to 50 pounds.
 (Most toddler car seats cap out at 40 pounds.)
 Plus, a four-position extension panel provides up to 5 inches of extra leg room when rear-facing, perfect for those long-legged toddlers who might otherwise be cramped.
 The headrest and harness can be adjusted to 10 different positions with just one hand motion, no rethread required.
 And it’s easy to install thanks to the InRight LATCH system that locks the seat in place with an audible click, so you know that it’s attached correctly.
+Once your little one’s ready to transition this car seat converts to a high back booster seat.

 - Adjustable headrest and harness